The range of services offered by our members is extensive and in some cases may relate to a particular industry sector.

 Sleeving is a process for combining products using film, for example with multipacks or two-for-one promotions.
 Some applications are suited to stretch sleeves, however most (including tamper-bands) use shrink film, applied in hot air or steam tunnels.
 Sleeving can also provide a high quality 360 degree labelling solution.

 Shelf-ready packaging (SRP) and retail-ready packaging (RRP) help products get from storage area to retail shelf in one simple operation, saving time for shop staff.
 Predominantly made of corrugated cardboard, the merchandising unit consists of a tray and cover, with the latter being easily detached by a perforation.

 Point of Sale stands provide an excellent way of displaying products in-store with strong visual impact.
 They can be supplied flat packed or pre-assembled, although many retailers now insist on their POS display units being delivered to their stores pre-filled with product, a service which is ideally suited to the contract packer.

 Utilises clear plastic film which shrinks snugly on to the product, usually by passing the wrapped product through a heat tunnel.
 Polyethylene shrink film is mainly used for transit purposes or collating multi-pack canned products.
-Higher quality display films can enhance the look of and protect retail products such as games boxes.
+Higher quality display films can enhance the look of and protect retail products such as games boxes and hampers.

 Flow wrapping, also known as horizontal form-fill-seal, is a process that wraps film around a product, initially crimping a fin seal along the length of the pack and then crimping it each end.
 The system can handle a very wide range of products from crisp packets and confectionery to packs of scratch cards.